Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/tutorial/7_Smart_video_car.rst

 Open client
 ----------------------------------------------------------------

-Press “win + R” and enter cmd, and click ok.
+Press "win + R” and enter cmd, and click ok.
 Then enter following commands.

 1. Enter D disk.
 If you put it into E, it should be E: